ahmadkzx/vue-super-console/README.md

 # Vue Super Console

-Beautiful floating console for Vue with features such as photos, copies and ... replace of the browser console.
+Beautiful floating console for Vue with features such as screenshot, copy log text and ...
+replace of the browser console.

 ![Vue Super Console](.images/overview.png)